Sunrise at He Puna Taimoana © Christchurchnz

 1. Paddle the Ōtākaro Avon River

 One of the features of the Christchurch rebuild is an attempt to re-orient the city to the Ōtākaro Avon River, which winds through the city to the sea.
 Te Ara Ōtākaro is a generous pathway that you can walk or bike along, but it’s even more fun to get in amongst it!
-Airborn Paddling will set you up for a 3.2km though-city paddleboard float that starts near the Botanic Gardens and ends, conveniently, at the historic Pomeroy’s Pub and Brewery.
-Christchurch Sea Kayaking offers guided river tours, including a city to sea option, which passes through the former residential ‘red zone’ and out the estuary to the sea.
+Hire a Kayak or Canoe from the Antigua Boat Sheds and take the 3.2km though-city float that starts near the Botanic Gardens and ends, conveniently, at the historic Pomeroy’s Pub and Brewery.

 2. He Puna Taimoana